RavenCutie21/Sounding-Good-With-APO/README.md

 Cutting out certain frequencies around 5kHz can make words sound crisper, or removing 200Hz can help with muting m sounds such as map or mat so that all other vowels can be heard easier.
 Boosting 1kHz and 3kHz will add brightness to male vocals without compromising articulation or crispness; boosting 2kHz and 4kHz will help female vocals cut through a mix.
 To help even out intonation across vowel types, it’s important to listen closely when choosing where to cut/boost either high or low-frequency ranges during the mixing process—for example: boosting 5 kHz for male vocals but cutting at 5 kHz for female vocals.
 Or vice versa.
 Females tend to have higher pitched voices, so you want them to cut out any frequencies below 300 Hz to prevent muddy-sounding vocals.

 Proximity effect, sibilance, nasal tone, brittleness, and harshness are all problems that can occur during recording.
 If not dealt with properly, they can ruin a vocal track.

-Here are five ways to fix these problems using EQ:

 – Use a high-pass filter or low shelf to reduce the proximity effect.